Ellwould/information_technology_and_telecommunication_abbreviations/README.md

 - ECDSA: Elliptic Curve Digital Signature Algorithm (ISO 14888-3)
 - EFI: Extensible Firmware Interface
 - EULA: End User Licence Agreement (A type of proprietary licence used for software)
+- exe: executable (A Windows OS binary file that has the file extension .exe)

 <br>